Marc Anthony FOR LIFE NETWORK

 August 8, 2006 - May 11, 2007

-In May of 2006, during the fifth month of pregnancy, Marc Anthony was diagnosed with a fatal birth defect known as Fetal Acrania...a diagnosis that meant he would not live a full life.
-It was that day that the word "abortion" would enter our lives in such a profound and unexpected way.
-Marc Anthony went from a viable baby who had value - to a baby who was not going to live anyway" - OBGYN Dr.
+In May 2006, during the fifth month of pregnancy, Marc Anthony was diagnosed with a fatal condition called fetal acrania—a diagnosis that meant he would not survive long after birth.
+That day, the word *abortion* entered our lives in a painful and unexpected way.
+In an instant, Marc Anthony went from being seen as a healthy, valued baby to being described by an OBGYN as “a baby who was not going to live anyway.”

-Marc Anthony's life was a miracle, and a love story between him and his family who cared and loved him throughout the seven months of his life.
-Everyday was his, as he taught us to see his humanity and his own unique personality.
-Then on March 11, 2007, a day when we forgot to expect that he would leaves us, he passed into eternity comforted in the arms of his mother...
+Marc Anthony’s life was a miracle and a beautiful love story between him and the family who cherished him throughout his seven months on earth.
+Each day was a gift, as he showed us his humanity, his personality, and the joy he brought simply by being himself.
+Then, on March 11, 2007—a day when we allowed ourselves to forget how fragile his time was—he passed peacefully into eternity in his mother’s arms.

 This website is dedicated to him.
-It's a testament to the dignity of all life, despite adversity, sadness and challenges.
-His life gave hope and encouragement to us and to those who were blessed to be a part of his time here.
-I pray that our experiences with him give you strength, especially if you find yourself in what seems like a hopeless situation during your pregnancy.
-It is not, and there are people who are willing to be there for you - Do not be afraid to love!
+It stands as a reminder of the dignity of every life, even in the face of hardship, sorrow, and uncertainty.
+His life brought hope and encouragement to us and to all who were blessed to know him.
+I pray that our experience gives you strength, especially if you are facing what feels like a hopeless situation during your pregnancy.
+You are not alone, and there are people ready to walk with you.
+Do not be afraid to love.

 Videos